No matter what encoder you are using, make sure it's configured to the following settings:

 If you’re certain your broadcast settings are correct, but your stream is still not showing up in the broadcaster view, you may have a network connection problem.

-Network issues can be tricky to resolve, as they often require input from third party to solve.
+Network issues can be tricky to resolve, as they often require input from a third party to solve.

 If you suspect your stream is encountering a network issue, please contact us with your external IP address, a link to your upload speed test results, and a detailed description of your broadcast equipment.